Economy of Poland

-The economy of Poland is an industrialized, mixed economy with a developed market that serves as the sixth-largest in the European Union by nominal GDP and fifth-largest by GDP (PPP).
-Poland boasts the extensive public services characteristic of most developed economies.
-Since 1988, Poland has pursued a policy of economic liberalization but retained an advanced public welfare system.
-This includes universal free public healthcare and education (including tertiary), extensive provisions of free public childcare and parental leave.
-The country is considered by many to be a successful post-communist state.
-It is classified as a high-income economy by the World Bank, ranking 22nd worldwide in terms of GDP (PPP), 23rd in terms of GDP (nominal), and 23rd in the 2018 Economic Complexity Index.
+The economy of Poland is an emerging and developing, high-income, industrialized mixed economy that is the sixth-largest in the European Union by nominal GDP and fifth-largest by GDP (PPP).
+Poland has the extensive public services characteristic of most developed economies and is one of few countries in Europe to require no tuition fees for undergraduate and postgraduate education and with universal public healthcare that is free at a point of use.
+Since 1988, Poland has pursued a policy of economic liberalisation but retained an advanced public welfare system.
+It ranks 19th worldwide in terms of GDP (PPP), 20th in terms of GDP (nominal), and 21st in the 2023 Economic Complexity Index.
+Among OECD nations, Poland has a highly efficient and strong social security system; social expenditure stood at roughly 22.7% of GDP.

-The largest component of Poland's economy is the service sector (62.3.%), followed by industry (34.2%) and agriculture (3.5%).
+The largest component of Poland's economy is the service sector (62.3%), followed by industry (34.2%) and agriculture (3.5%).
 Following the economic reform of 1989, Poland's external debt has increased from $42.2 billion in 1989 to $365.2 billion in 2014.
 Poland shipped US$224.6 billion worth of goods around the globe in 2017, while exports increased to US$221.4 billion.
 The country's top export goods include machinery, electronic equipment, vehicles, furniture, and plastics.
-Poland was the only economy in the EU to avoid a recession through the 2007–08 economic downturn.
+Poland was the only economy in the EU to avoid a recession during the 2008 financial crisis.

-As of 2019, the Polish economy had been growing steadily for 28 years, a record high in the EU.
+As of 2019, the Polish economy had been developing steadily for 28 years, a record high in the EU.
 This record was only surpassed by Australia in the world economy.
 GDP per capita at purchasing power parity has grown on average by 6% p.a. over the last 20 years, the highest in Central Europe.
 Poland's GDP has increased seven-fold since 1990.
+Poland's nominal GDP has increased by 500% since 2000.
+Poland became a one trillion dollar economy in September 2025.